Usually one of the highlights of the year for RNR members is the annual rally.

 Friday 27th June

-Morning Quilling craft session (the use of strips of paper that are rolled, shaped, and glued together to create decorative designs.)
-Technical session.
+early afternoon - craft session Quilling; the use of strips of paper that are rolled, shaped, and glued together to create decorative designs

 Saturday 28th June